ocfox/den/blog/content/posts/headscale-setup.md

 tags: ["tailscale", "network", "nixos", "headscale"]
 ---

-Last month, I got a Dell R730xd.
-And pay many time on **Fight with ChinaTelecom**.
+Last month, I got a Dell R730xd and paid much time on **Fighting with ChinaTelecom**.
-Finally, I lost in this war.
-But fortunately, Tailscale can _effectively(maybe)_ address my issue.
+Finally, I lost the war.
+However, fortunately, Tailscale can _effectively(maybe)_ address my issue.

-I used Tailscale past, but stopped by **Chinese 'Premium' Network**, high latency and loss make me crazy.
+I used Tailscale in the past, but was stopped by **Chinese 'Premium' Network**.
+High latency and packet loss rate make me crazy.

 {{< collapse summary="And 'they' provides services, just like Google." >}}
 <u>Haha, actually, I'm not sensitive to this at all.
 I'm not a privacy-paranoid person.</u>